Tuesday, April 23, 2013

 Tuesday, August 28, 2012

-My Fun Little Opportunity, All Because of this Here Blog
+My Fun Opportunity, All Because of this Here Blog

 It was kind of funny.
 A few months ago, I noticed a comment on here from a sweet lady named Rhonda who said she'd like to discuss a writing opportunity with me, so if I was interested would I please email her?

-For a split second I thought "hmmmm...that'd be cool!," then I quickly wrote if off assuming that since (by design) I do not promote this blog nor do I have any sort of huge following or something, she probably didn't really mean it.
+For a split second I thought "hmmmm...that'd be cool!" then I quickly wrote if off assuming that since (by design) I do not promote this blog nor do I have any sort of huge following, it was probably nothing.

 But later, my one consistent blog commenter (*waving* Hi Katie!! :) had seen the comment too and asked me about it.
 So I decided to send an email, just in case....